affankingkhan/pydantic/docs/index.md

   [for subprojects](https://github.com/samuelcolvin/pydantic/issues/773).

 **Microsoft**
-: are using *pydantic* (via FastAPI) for
+: use *pydantic* (via FastAPI) for
   [numerous services](https://github.com/tiangolo/fastapi/pull/26#issuecomment-463768795), some of which are "getting integrated into the core Windows product and some Office products."

 **Amazon Web Services**
-: are using *pydantic* in [gluon-ts](https://github.com/awslabs/gluon-ts), an open-source probabilistic time series modeling library.
+: use *pydantic* in [gluon-ts](https://github.com/awslabs/gluon-ts), an open-source probabilistic time series modeling library.

 **The NSA**
-: are using *pydantic* in [WALKOFF](https://github.com/nsacyber/WALKOFF), an open-source automation framework.
+: use *pydantic* in [WALKOFF](https://github.com/nsacyber/WALKOFF), an open-source automation framework.

 **Uber**
-: are using *pydantic* in [Ludwig](https://github.com/uber/ludwig), an an open-source TensorFlow wrapper.
+: use *pydantic* in [Ludwig](https://github.com/uber/ludwig), an open-source TensorFlow wrapper.

 **Cuenca**
-: are a Mexican neobank that uses *pydantic* for several internal tools (including API validation) and for open source projects like [stpmex](https://github.com/cuenca-mx/stpmex-python), which is used to process real-time, 24/7, inter-bank transfers in Mexico.
+: a Mexican neobank that uses *pydantic* for several internal tools (including API validation) and for open source projects like [stpmex](https://github.com/cuenca-mx/stpmex-python), which is used to process real-time, 24/7, inter-bank transfers in Mexico.

-[The Molecular Sciences Software Institute](https://molssi.org) : are using *pydantic* in [QCFractal](https://github.com/MolSSI/QCFractal), a massively distributed compute framework for quantum chemistry.
+[The Molecular Sciences Software Institute](https://molssi.org) : use *pydantic* in [QCFractal](https://github.com/MolSSI/QCFractal), a massively distributed compute framework for quantum chemistry.

 For a more comprehensive list of open-source projects using *pydantic* see the